 Coconut milk is a very tasty, versatile ingredient.
-I use it a lot in my cooking as it adds much creaminess and flavor to both sweet and savory recipes.
+I use it often in my cooking as it adds lots of creaminess and flavor to both sweet and savory recipes.

-It’s also very nutritious; rich in MCT’s, -healthy fatty acids-, minerals such as manganese, selenium and copper, vitamins and protein.
+This plant-based milk is also very nutritious.
+It is rich in MCT’s, -healthy fatty acids-, minerals such as manganese, selenium and copper, vitamins and protein.

-But did you know it’s very easy to do it yourself?
-Today I will explain how to make your own coconut milk from fresh coconut.
+But did you know it’s very easy to make your own coconut milk from fresh coconut?

 I’m a big fan of homemade because it gives you a very fresh, pure product.
 You know exactly what you put in there and it’s made on the spot.

-Aside from being healthier, it’s much more sustainable because you save packaging and distribution resources.
+Aside from being healthier, it is also much more sustainable because you save packaging and distribution resources.

 How to make your own coconut milk from fresh coconut

-You’ll need mature, brown coconut, which can be bought in most health-food stores, Asian markets and some supermarkets.
+You need mature, brown coconut, which you can buy in most health-food stores, Asian markets and some supermarkets.

-Test it by shaking it; you should hear the water inside sloshing around.
+Test the freshness of the coconut by shaking it.
+You should hear the water inside sloshing around.

-Use a screw driver to make a whole through one of the 3 eyes found in the bottom of the coconut.
+To open the coconut, use a screwdriver to make a whole through one of the 3 eyes in the bottom of the coconut.

-It should smell sweet and coconutty; if you detect any acidity, throw it out and use regular water instead.
+It should smell sweet and coconutty, if you detect any acidity, throw it out.

-The coconut meat should be white.
+The coconut meat should be white and smell good.
 Make sure it doesn’t have any yellow, dark or moldy spots.